coredns/coredns.io/content/manual/configuration.md

 ### Reusable Snippits

 A special case of importing files is a *snippet*.
-A snippet is defined by naming a block with a special syntax: the name has to be put in parentheses: `(name)`.
-After that it can be included in other parts of the configuration, with the
+A snippet is defined by naming a block with a special syntax.
+The name has to be put in parentheses: `(name)`.
+After that, it can be included in other parts of the configuration with the *import* plugin:
-*import* plugin.

 ~~~ corefile
 # define a snippet